Create Magento App

 Using VM

-As an option, you can run CMA on Windows using a Linux VM running in Virtual Box (free) or VMWare Workstation Player (paid).
-We recommend using Ubuntu or Fedora distros, although Linux Mint, CentOS and distros based on apt , pacman, yum, dnf package managers should also work.
-Installation guide for this option is the same as installing on a regular Linux platform.
+As an option, you can run CMA on Windows using a Linux VM running in (free) or (paid).
+We recommend using or distros, although , and distros based on apt , pacman, yum, dnf package managers should also work. for this option is the same as installing on a regular Linux platform.